The Universal $C^*$-Algebra of the Quantum Matrix Ball and its Irreducible $*$-Representations: Irreducible -representations of

-From~\eqref{lower}, it follows that $ k_{i}<i$ for $i=1,\dots ,n.$ In fact when $i=n,$ we have it from~\eqref{lower}.
-In general, assume that it is true $k$'s such that $n\geq k>i,$ then and the claim holds also for $i.$ Hence it follows that the diagrams of irreducible $*$-representations, annihilating the Shilov boundary, only contains white squares in the the strictly lower right sub-triangle.
+We claim that from~\eqref{lower}, it follows that In fact when $i=n,$ we have~\eqref{lessthan} from~\eqref{lower}.
+Assume now that~\eqref{lessthan} holds for indices $j$ such that $n\geq j>i,$ then as $k_{j}-(j-1)+i\leq i$ holds for $n\geq j>i $ by induction.
+Thus~\eqref{lessthan} holds also for $i.$ It follows that the diagrams of irreducible $*$-representations that annihilates the Shilov boundary only contains white squares in the the strictly lower right sub-triangle